 BC Hydro's geotechnical engineers will interpret all the monitoring data to assess shoreline stability and determine when the reservoir is safe for public use.
 We will use the findings from the monitors to identify changes that point to slope movement.

-How to stay safe
+How to stay safe when reservoir filling begins

-- Stay off the water and away from the reservoir until it is deemed safe - 2.
+- 1. Stay off the water and away from the reservoir until it is deemed safe - 2.
 Obey all signage - 3.
 Visit sitecproject.com/reservoir for the latest conditions